Live Well For Life

 +32 2 743 88 14

 Live cooking demonstrations in the European Parliament

-Chef Ramón Roteta will prepare one of his own LiveWell recipes: the “Bonito (or tuna) pot”.
+On 1 October, Chef Ramón Roteta prepared one of his own LiveWell recipes: the “Bonito (or tuna) pot” at the cantine.

 A daily LiveWell dish will be introduced at the ASP self-restaurant in the European Parliament until the end of this year.